Finding HQ Materials

 Learn MoreAdoption Guidance & Tools

-While the state education agency does not specifically discuss a focus on high-quality materials, Montana’s criteria for selecting instructional materials suggests reviewing reports from evidence-based research sources such as EdReports.
-The state also offers guidance on selecting instructional materials that incorporate acceleration and on evaluating American Indian materials and resources.
+Montana’s criteria for selecting instructional materials suggests reviewing reports from evidence-based research sources such as EdReports.
+The state offers subject-specific adoption guidance on its content pages, as well as guidance on selecting instructional materials that incorporate acceleration and on evaluating American Indian materials and resources.

 Learn MoreMontana’s Teacher Learning Hub provides high quality professional learning for the state’s educators.